RavinderRai/steam-sale-sensei/README.md

 # Steam Sale Sensei

 This project is a Streamlit application that predicts how long a game will take to go on sale after its release, utilizing data from the Steam API and IsThereAnyDeal API.
-The prediction model is based on two XGBoost algorithms trained on historical game data.
+The prediction model is based on two XGBoost algorithms trained on historical game data, one to detect if the game will go on sale within a few days, and the other to detect how long, if it doesn't.